manavi-ghorpade-24/Manavi-ghorpade-24/README.md

 - 👋 Hi, I’m Manavi Ghorpade
 - 🌱 I’m currently learning Machine Learing, Computer vision,Operating System
-- 📫 How to reach me - mughorpade@mail.csuchico.edu

 <!---
 Manavi-ghorpade/Manavi-ghorpade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.